BorgwardtLab/ConformalAMR/README.md

 ### Installation

 We provide `pyproject.toml` and `poetry.lock` files for reproducible installation of the environment used in our experiments using [poetry](https://python-poetry.org/).
-We recommend to do this within a conda/mamba isolated environment, containing `Python^=3.11`.
-To install the environment, run the following command (assuming you have poetry up and running):
+We recommend doing this within a conda/mamba isolated environment, running `Python^=3.11`.
+To install the environment, just run the following commands (assuming you have poetry up and running):

 ```bash